ABerriault/CS-Society-Website/README.md

 ## Contact

-For more information on the McMaster Computer Science Society please contact the CS Society President [Gabriel Gebril](mailto:css@mcmaster.ca).
+For more information on the McMaster Computer Science Society please contact the CS Society President [Sam Cymbaluk](mailto:css@mcmaster.ca).